MPC88/MC_SVWeModAnyShipDotCom/README.md

 Rotating, limitedArch

 Temp Damage Bonuses (weapon slot damage bonus)
-All, Energy, Cannon, Vulcan, Missile, MiningLaser, DONOTUSE, Plasma, Mine, Torpedo, Pulse, Railgun, Repair, Remove
+All, Energy, Cannon, Vulcan, Missile, MiningLaser, Plasma, Mine, Torpedo, Pulse, Railgun, Repair, Remove

 Note: "Remove" exists as a means to remove an damage bonus while maintaining backwards compatability with shipmod files generated with previous versions of the mod i.e. the mod wont remove bonuses where none are defined in the .shipmod XML.